Jump directly to main content Jump directly to menu

 Upon successful completion of your postgraduate studies, progression onto the following programmes may be of interest:

-Masters Education Studies
+Masters in Education Studies

 Upon successful completion of this course, you’ll be eligible to proceed, following a process of professional formation through the Society for Education and Training to gain Qualified Teacher Learning and Skills (QTLS) status.
 This is the full professional status for teachers in the Lifelong Learning Sector.